student-to-software-engineer/student-to-software-engineer/docs/3-maximizing-university-experience/1-stop-chasing-grades-start-building-a-future.md

 # 3.1.
 Stop Chasing Grades, Build Your Future

-Up until this point and especially during your time in high school—you probably haven’t had to seriously ask yourself why you're doing any of this.
+Up until this point and especially during your time in high school—grades have probably been one of your primary motivators.

-You got good grades because you were supposed to.
-Because you needed them to get into university.
-That was the next step.
-It was obvious.
+Grades mattered because you needed them to get into university.

 But now you’re here.
 So… now what?

-For the first time, the path ahead isn’t so clear.
-You're not just working toward a grade anymore.
-You're working toward something.
-But what?
-A degree?
-A job?
-A life?
+For the first time in your life, grades are no longer the end goal.
+They’re just a means to an end.

+Your real end goal is getting a job in tech, and you need to start thinking about what factors actually contribute to that goal.

 Most students don’t stop to think about this early enough.
 They treat university like high school: go to class, get good grades, move on.
-But here’s the problem—grades don’t matter nearly as much as you think they do.
-Not in the way they used to.

 **Just getting good grades is less than the bare minimum.** It’s not enough to get you a job in tech.

-In fact, it’s not even enough to get you an interview at most companies.
+A company would much rather hire a C or B student with can actually build things, than an A student who can only memorize theory.

 Everyone around you is doing the same courses as you, so you need to do more to actually stand out.

-You may be getting a **As** in your courses, but in regards to the grade you would receive on your career growth, it's probably closer to a **C**.
+Think of it this way, you may be getting a **As** in your courses, but in regards to the grade you would receive on your career growth, it's probably closer to a **C**.

 That doesn’t mean skipping class or flunking your courses.
 It means rethinking what university is for.